Farming in Protected Landscapes

 - Working with new audiences to enable them to experience the Protected Landscape

-If an activity is equivalent to one under Countryside Stewardship (CS), the Programme payment rate will be the same as the CS rate.
-If not, we will base Programme funding offers on the projected costs of an activity (with final payments made against evidenced costs).
+If an activity is equivalent to one under Countryside Stewardship (CS), the programme payment rate will be the same as the CS rate.
+If not, we will base programme funding offers on the projected costs of an activity using three quotes from suppliers (with final payments made against evidenced costs).

 The requirement to maintain natural, cultural and access activities (for example, management of grassland, restoration of a limekiln) delivered as part of programme will cease no later than 1 April 2024.